Shayan9919/mini-llm/README.md

 # Mini Language Model (Educational)

 This is a minimal from-scratch language model project.
-It includes a simple tokenizer and a 2-layer Transformer trained on toy text data.
+It includes a simple tokenizer and a 2-layer Transformer trained on a sample text data.

 ## Features
 - Custom tokenizer with reserved tokens ([PAD], [UNK], [EOS])